Fashion's AI Revolution: How to Choose the Right Image Generation Tool

 Pros:

-Highest Image Quality: Delivers high-resolution, photorealistic outputs suitable for premium campaigns.
+Highest Image Quality: Produces AI realistic image outputs for premium campaigns.

 Cons:

-Training Requirements: Requires 4-10 images of the garment, increasing the preparation workload.
+Training Requirements: Needs 4-10 high-quality garment images., increasing the preparation workload.

-Cost: Computationally expensive, making it less accessible for smaller brands.
+Higher Costs: Computationally intensive, making it less accessible for small brands.

 3. Background Swap or Model Swap